Vice President, Research

 Finding meaning in events is positively correlated with wellbeing but negatively correlated with foresight.Philip Tetlock, Superforecasting: The Art and Science of Prediction

-Robert is a Senior Real Estate Analyst at Realized, focusing on underwriting, modeling, and conducting due diligence on potential investments and product offerings.
+Robert is Vice President of Research at Realized, focusing on underwriting, modeling, and conducting due diligence on potential investments and product offerings.

 Prior to his time at Realized, Robert spent four years at a commercial real estate private equity firm, C-III Capital Partners, gaining transactional experience in commercial real estate in addition to underwriting and financial modeling.